Russell Edson

-Russell Edson (1935 – April 29, 2014) was an American poet, novelist, writer, and illustrator.
-He was the son of the cartoonist-screenwriter Gus Edson.
+Russell Edson (né Edelstein; 12 December 1928 – April 29, 2014) was an American poet, novelist, writer, and illustrator.
+He was the son of the cartoonist-screenwriter Gus Edson and Gladys Cedar Edson.

-Born in Connecticut, Edson studied art early in life and attended the Art Students League as a teenager.
+Born in Manhattan, New York City, Edson studied art early in life and attended the Art Students League as a teenager.
 He began publishing poetry in the 1950s.
 His honors as a poet include a Guggenheim fellowship, a Whiting Award, and several fellowships from the National Endowment for the Arts.

 Edson self-published several chapbooks and later, numerous collections of prose poetry, fables, two novels, Gulping's Recital and The Song of Percival Peacock, and a book of plays under the title, The Falling Sickness.
 His final book was See Jack (University of Pittsburgh Press, 2009).

 He lived in Darien, Connecticut with his wife Frances.